Cozy Italian eatery known for its pasta dishes and intimate ambiance, ideal for date nights.

-Customer sentiment is mixed, with many praising the cozy atmosphere and specific dishes like pasta and octopus, while others report disappointing experiences and suggest alternatives.
+Customer feedback is mixed, with some praising its reliable food and cozy atmosphere, while others report disappointing experiences with service and dish quality.

 Important Note